BoomPotato/space-invaders-html/README.md

 # space-invaders-html

-Space Invaders built with html, css, and js.
+Space Invaders built with HTML, CSS, and plain JavaScript.
+No game development guides or frameworks used.

 Project started on 7 Oct 2023.